snakeleon/YouCompleteMe-x64/README.md

 will need to stay on the old `libclang` engine.
 Instructions on how to stay on the old engine are available on [the wiki][libclang-instructions].

-Advantages of clangd over libclang include:
+Some of the features of clangd:

 - **Project wide indexing**: Clangd has both dynamic and static index support.
   The dynamic index stores up-to-date symbols coming from any files you are